eddelbuettel/ctv-finance/README.md

 **Standard regression models**

 -   A detailed overview of the available regression methodologies is provided by the [Econometrics](https://cloud.r-project.org/web/views/Econometrics.html) task view.
-This is complemented by the [Robust](https://cloud.r-project.org/web/views/Robust.html) which focuses on more robust and resistant methods.
+This is complemented by the [Robust](https://cloud.r-project.org/web/views/Robust.html) task view, which focuses on more robust and resistant methods.
 -   Linear models such as ordinary least squares (OLS) can be estimated by `lm()` (from by the stats package contained in the basic R distribution).
 Maximum Likelihood (ML) estimation can be undertaken with the standard `optim()` function.
 Many other suitable methods are listed in the [Optimization](https://cloud.r-project.org/web/views/Optimization.html) view.
 Non-linear least squares can be estimated with the `nls()` function, as well as with `nlme()` from the [nlme](https://cloud.r-project.org/web/packages/nlme/index.html) package.
 -   For the linear model, a variety of regression diagnostic tests are provided by the [car](https://cloud.r-project.org/web/packages/car/index.html), [lmtest](https://cloud.r-project.org/web/packages/lmtest/index.html), [strucchange](https://cloud.r-project.org/web/packages/strucchange/index.html), [urca](https://cloud.r-project.org/web/packages/urca/index.html), and [sandwich](https://cloud.r-project.org/web/packages/sandwich/index.html) packages.
 The [Rcmdr](https://cloud.r-project.org/web/packages/Rcmdr/index.html) and [Zelig](https://cloud.r-project.org/web/packages/Zelig/index.html) packages provide user interfaces that may be of interest as well.